federicomarra/timer-clock-chronometer/README.md

 After it is make start again and stopped after 1s.
 Then it checks if the time is near 3s (2s + 1s) and memory is still empty.<br>
 In the end the chronometer resets and it is checked if the time is 0s and memory is empty.
-Then it starts and while running after 4s it is resetted (if running it laps), and after 2s it is stopped.
+Then it starts and while running after 4s it is reset (if running it laps), and after 2s it is stopped.
 It is checked if the time is near 2s (with a tolerance of 1 ds) and memory is not empty but 4s.

 ### ChronoTestFixture in [`ChronoTestFixture.cpp`](test/ChronoTestFixture.cpp)

 ##### 11. StartChrono

-This test checks at first a variable called `start` is set to current time, then when the chronometer is maked start, `running` is true and cannot be started again.<br>
+This test checks at first a variable called `start` is set to current time, then when the chronometer is made start, `running` is true and cannot be started again.<br>
 Then it is checked that the chronometer starting time is greater than the `start` variable and less than the current time, it is also checked if the memory is empty.<br>
 In the end it is checked that chronometer time is non-zero.

 ##### 12. StopChrono